 Just like a removable water tank, coffee makers with brew basket that can completely be removed from the unit and cleaned make this job a lot easier.

-Related: My favorite drip coffee makers
+Related: Easy to clean drip coffee makers

 3. Descale your machine every 3,4 months